adnortje/deepvideo/README.md

 This code acts as a good basis for future projects in video compression.

 ## License
-This code is distributed under the Creative Commons Attribution-ShareAlike license.
+This code is distributed under the Creative Commons Zero v1.0 Universal license.